CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Video example: https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name) this will be re-done by Aada

-!!! note To access your encrypted data in SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.
+!!! note Open Beta version of SD Dekstop has only 40 GB of disk space.
+If you are trying to import more then 40 GB of data you will see the following error: XXXXX

 For security reasons, your private work space in SD Desktop is **completely isolated from the Internet**.
-If you need to import in SD Desktop specific scripts, for example from GitHub or other trusted repositories, you need to use the same procedure described before:
+If you need to import specific scripts in SD Desktop (for example from GitHub or other trusted repositories) you need to use the same procedure described before:

 * dowload your scripts  from GitHub and save them in a specific conatiner in SD Desktop